SalhiFayza/real-time-data-dashboard-using-Python-Django/README.md

 # Create Account Firebase.

--Create account
+- Create account

--Create project
+- Create project

--Link  a Project-Firebase for your Project Django:
+- Link  a Project-Firebase for your Project Django:

 with code configiration: